sogaiu/janet-glossary/README.md

     between threads.
 XXX: limits of the sorts of things that can be transferred is not so clear.

-* dictionary - either a Janet struct or a Janet table
+* dictionary type - a Janet struct or table

 * environment - XXX